carpeat/Test/documentation/Software Requirements Specification.md

 The following columns are displayed in the list:
 * Dress - dress name;
 * Price - dress price;
-* Payback - dress payback
+* Profitability - dress profitability

-Number of dresses, total cost and payback is displayed at the end of the list.
+Number of dresses, total cost and profitability is displayed at the end of the list.

 ## 1.2 Adding dress